 Remembering Mark “Izzy” Isfeld

-Mark’s simple but powerful idea to comfort these children became a lasting legacy.
+The “Izzy Dolls” tradition has been kept alive since Isfeld’s death.
 Tragically, on June 21, 1994, during his third peacekeeping mission in Croatia, he was killed by a landmine explosion.
 His death while removing these dangerous devices highlighted the risks faced by Canadian military engineers in their peacekeeping duties.

 The Origin of Izzy Dolls: Handmade Compassion